Poincar{\'e} series and linking of Legendrian knots: The case of non simple geodesics

-\subsubsection{Smoothing each elementary piece}
+\subsection{Smoothing each elementary piece}

-When we removed the selfintersections of our initial (smooth) curves $\tilde{c}_1$ and $\tilde{c}_2$, we introduced some families of embedded curves that are only piecewise smooth.
+In view of proving Theorem~\ref{t:linking-integer-microlocal}, we will use the analysis of \S\ref{s:morse} to reduce our problem to simple curves using the bilinearity of the linking number.
+However, when we removed the selfintersections of our initial (smooth) curves $\tilde{c}_1$ and $\tilde{c}_2$, we introduced some families of embedded curves that are only piecewise smooth.
 We would now like to regularize these new curves without affecting the linking number we want to compute.
-Let $i=1,2$ and let $1\leqslant j\leqslant N_i$.
-Recall that $\tilde{c}_{i,j}$ are finite union of simple, closed, piecewise smooth curves and that they are not necessarily connected.
-Before smoothing the curves, let us begin with a few observations on the wavefront sets of the currents $[\Sigma_{i,j}]$.
-First, by construction of $\Sigma_{i,j}=N_1^*(X_{i,j})$ (see \S~\ref{sss:lift}), we have